FSN Officers:

 Agendas & Minutes

-Corrections Population Forecast: Jodie Merritt, Polk County
+Corrections Population Forecast: Jodi Merritt, Polk County

 Governor’s CJIS Advisory Board: Tanner Wark, Deschutes County